Research Transparency

 Greater Hartford Arts Council Donor Insights Survey

-Description: Conversational donor intelligence survey conducted August - October 2025.
+(conducted under Framework v2.0) Conversational donor intelligence survey conducted August to October 2025.
 157 completed surveys from approximately 2,000 contacts.
 Web-based deployment via the Warren platform.

 🔗 See Disclosure here